EmbySupport/Emby.Docs/Alexa.md

 Amazon Alexa is a cloud-based voice service that allows you to retrieve information via voice as well as control device and apps in your Environment including Emby.
 You can ask Alexa to play music, hear the news, check weather, control your smart home, and more.

 The Emby Skill enables users to get information about and control playback of their media library on any Emby compatible device.
-Once you have succesfully linked your Emby account to Alexa, you can start playing your favorite movies, TV shows on your devices with your voice.
+Once you have successfully linked your Emby account to Alexa, you can start playing your favorite movies, TV shows on your devices with your voice.

 ## Get started